Xavier Becerra: 2001 Los Angeles mayoral election

 Becerra ran for mayor of Los Angeles in 2001.
-He finished with 6% of the primary vote, finishing behind businessman Steve Soboroff, Councilman Joel Wachs, former California State Assembly Speaker Antonio Villaraigosa, and the eventual winner, then-City Attorney James Hahn.
+He finished with 6% of the primary vote, finishing behind businessman Steve Soboroff, Councilman Joel Wachs, former California State Assembly speaker Antonio Villaraigosa, and the eventual winner, then-city attorney James Hahn.

 Consideration for federal government positions

-In 2008, Becerra was considered for the position of U.S. Trade Representative in the administration of President-elect Obama.
+In 2008, Becerra was considered for the position of U.S. trade representative in the administration of President-elect Obama.
 While it was reported that he had already accepted, he announced on December 15 that he would not accept the position.
 Becerra had endorsed then-Senator Barack Obama for president on January 27, 2008.

 Becerra was on the shortlist of presumptive Democratic presidential nominee Hillary Clinton for the vice presidential nomination in 2016.
 Senator Tim Kaine was eventually chosen.

-During the presidential transition of Joe Biden in 2020, it was reported that Becerra was being considered for the Cabinet positions of Secretary of Homeland Security and Attorney General.
+During the presidential transition of Joe Biden in 2020, it was reported that Becerra was being considered for the Cabinet positions of secretary of homeland security and attorney general.

 2020 U.S. Senate speculation

-In August 2020, California Senator Kamala Harris was selected by presumptive Democratic presidential nominee Joe Biden as his vice presidential running mate.
+In August 2020, California senator Kamala Harris was selected by presumptive Democratic presidential nominee Joe Biden as his vice presidential running mate.
 After Biden ultimately won the general election, Becerra was floated as a possible replacement for Harris, along with others such as Representative Karen Bass, Representative Barbara Lee, Secretary of State Alex Padilla (who was eventually chosen), and former Secretary of Labor Hilda Solís.
 Early December reports that Biden planned to nominate Becerra as Secretary of Health and Human Services rendered such speculation moot.

+2026 California Governor campaign

+In the 2026 California gubernatorial election, incumbent governor Gavin Newsom will be ineligible to run for reelection due to term limits.
+In February 2024, Politico reported that Becerra was considering a run for governor, and that he or affiliated individuals had approached a political consulting firm to that effect, a potential violation of the Hatch Act.
+Becerra's tenure as Secretary of Health and Human Services was described as "frustrating and at times rocky" by the Politico article and in a previous interview Becerra said that he missed being California attorney general because of the autonomy of the position.
+On April 2, 2025, Becerra declared his candidacy for governor of California in the 2026 gubernatorial election.